SuperOfficeDocs/superoffice-docs/docs/api/custom-fields/overview.md

 The `updatedCount` is a unique ID for each field that does not change as the field is changed.

 The version is updated every time a new layout is published.
-The current version number is stored in a user-preference.
+The current version number is stored in a user preference.

 For most fields, you’ll see the same info repeated for each version.
-Sometimes a new field is added, sometimes the tab-order will change slightly.
+Sometimes a new field is added, sometimes the tab order will change slightly.

 The travel system uses these old versions to handle travelers who return home after the layout has changed.
 Their changed data is mapped to the new layout when they return.